alekhyadama2003/IT-Service-Desk-Ticketing-System-ITSD-/README.md

 # IT Service Desk & Ticketing System (ITSD)

-A relational database project built during a Jr Engineer Internship to manage the complete lifecycle of IT support tickets — creation, assignment, SLA tracking, escalation, resolution and reporting.
+Coordinated with Senior Developers while project building during a Jr Engineer Internship to manage the complete lifecycle of IT support tickets — creation, assignment, SLA tracking, escalation, resolution and reporting.

 ---